Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

 In a terminal window, browse to this folder where you have this file downloaded and run the [Streamlit app](Snowpark_Streamlit_Revenue_Prediction.py) by executing `streamlit run Snowpark_Streamlit_Revenue_Prediction.py`

-If all goes well, you should the following app in your browser window.
+If all goes well, you should see the following app in your browser window.

 https://user-images.githubusercontent.com/1723932/175127637-9149b9f3-e12a-4acd-a271-4650c47d8e34.mp4